 It can be a challenge at times to keep your social media presence flowing consistently.
 As I mentioned earlier, we all have times of abundant ideas and creativity, and other times where we aren’t sure what to post next.
 To help with this, have a place (ONE place) to keep random ideas as they come to your head.
 For me, it is the note pad app on my iPhone.
 I jot my ideas down, and when I have time, I transfer them to the Content Bank on my spreadsheet.
 I know that if I need ideas, I can either look on this Note on my phone, or check my spreadsheet… nowhere else!

-Download my free social media quick start guide for step-by-step instructions for creating a rock solid social media strategy for your business.
+Download my free social media quick start guide (see below) for step-by-step instructions for creating a rock solid social media strategy for your business.

 So tell me, how far in advance do you plan your social media posts?
 Any other tips and tricks that you can add to this?